JUNLI01/BIM/README.md

 # Jun Li's Website

+## Recent change:

+1. use bootstrap
+2. Add photo page to show grid
+3. Change myself to Flexbox
+4. Add media to fit for different screen width
+5. Change the nav bar

 ## Introduction
 This project is the website to show the audience my performance of car design.
 I can design exterior looking of the future car and even some parts of the interior, so I would like to look for some clients and employer to realize my value!
 ## Photographic